joliss/broccoli-pug/README.md

 `options.pugOptions` specifies options for the `pug` compiler.
 It is passed directly to the compiler.

+# Contributing
+I would love if anybody could contribute some tests to this repository.
+Feel free to leave PRs, test or otherwise.

 # License
 Copyright 2016 Lehao Zhang.
 Released to the general public under the terms of